catrone3/shadowrunNotes/Locations/South Florida/Grapeland.md

 Population: 65,000.

-This area is rating C and D. Infrequent patrols and poorly maintained PanicButton booths mean that crime here is reported less often and therefore enforced less often.
+This area is rating D. Infrequent patrols and poorly maintained PanicButton booths mean that crime here is reported less often and therefore enforced less often.
 The security services in these areas make no real effort to prevent crimes before they happen.